DESVJ/DESVJ-Platformer_Arnau_Miquel/README.md

 # Schrödinger Quest

 Schrödinger Quest is a platformer game consisting of two levels where the player (apart from moving and jumping like any other platform game) can become intangible being able to pass through most platforms like a ghost.
 However, there are some platforms specifically designed to counter this ability, becoming only tangible when the player is intangible.
-This game has been made by two second year students of the Design and Development of Videogames degree in CITM Terrassa (UPC) using C++ in Visual Studio and with SDL and pugixml libraries and Tiled for the creation of the maps.
+Also, there are some enemies that will try to chase and kill the player when he is tangible (some even to the extent of chasing him when he becomes intangible).
+This game has been made by two second year students of the Design and Development of Videogames degree in CITM Terrassa (UPC) using C++ in Visual Studio and with SDL and pugixml libraries, Tiled for the creation of the maps and Brofiler for checking the time spent in functions of the code.

 ## Usage